• Home

 1. All volunteers must be in good standing with Arizona Medieval Games.
 All returning volunteers are expected to be role models to new volunteers and squires.

 2. Volunteers submit a completed application for registration form and full payment for fee(s).
 Incomplete forms or payment will not be processed.
+Community adult volunteers must obtain a recommendation (on the registration form) from a representative of Arizona Medieval Games.
 Forms and more information will be available in the fall.

 3. All adult volunteers are expected to work a minimum of 8 hours on our full days (Thur & Fri) and a minimum of 4 hours on our half days (Wed & Fri).
 Many hands make light work and it is important that the work be evenly shared.